Bulletproof Cooking Techniques: Make Your Food Do More For You

 - This gives meat an unmistakable flavor and texture while keeping toxin formation to a minimum.
 The best way to grill your meat is so that the outside is just barely browned but the inside is still medium-rare to rare.
 This reduces the formation of toxins caused by charring meat while still giving your meat that wonderful grilled flavor and texture.

 - Slow cooking is an easy and time-efficient way to prepare meals, but it does have a few downsides.
 Long, slow cooking breaks down collagen, making for soft, delicious meat dishes.
 However, it can also produce glutamate and overcook meat.
-Keep it tightly covered and use lots of antioxidant spices like turmeric and rosemary, and consider adding some ascorbic acid (vitamin C) powder if you’re planning to simmer something for several hours.
+Keep it tightly covered and use lots of antioxidant spices like turmeric and rosemary.

 - Broiling uses high heat from all sides to brown meat, which denatures the proteins.
 Broiling also oxidizes fats and causes glutamate to form outside the meat while destroying more nutrients in your food than other cooking methods.
 It’s okay to make a broiled dish every now and then, but it shouldn’t be your default cooking method.